nginxinc/nginx-azure-workshops/labs/lab6/readme.md

     --policy @labs/lab6/self-certificate-policy.json
     ```

-1. The above command should provide a json output.
+3. The above command should provide a json output.
 If you look at its content then it should have a `status` key with `completed` as it value.
 This field is an easy way to validate the command successfully created the certificate.

-1. Now log into Azure portal and navigate to your resource-group and then click on the `n4a-keyvault` key vault resource.
+4. Now log into Azure portal and navigate to your resource-group and then click on the `n4a-keyvault` key vault resource.

-1. Within the keyvault resources window, click on `Certificates` from the left pane.
+5. Within the keyvault resources window, click on `Certificates` from the left pane.
 You should see a self-signed certificate named `n4a-cert` within the certificates pane.
     ![KeyVault Screen](media/keyvault_screen.png)

-1. Click on the newly created certificate and then open up `Issuance Policy` tab for more details on the certificate.
+6. Click on the newly created certificate and then open up `Issuance Policy` tab for more details on the certificate.
 You will use this certificate with NGINX for Azure resource to listen for HTTPS traffic.

 ### Configure NGINX for Azure to listen for HTTPS traffic

+Now that you have a self signed TLS certificate for testing, you will configure NGINX for Azure resource to use them.

 1. Within your resource-group, click on the NGINX for Azure resource (`nginx4a`).

 2. From the left pane, click on `NGINX certificates` under `Settings` and then click on the `+ Add certificate` button to add your self signed certificate that you created in previous section.

     ![NGINX Certificates](media/n4a_cert_screen.png)